Blotch3D/Blotch3D/README.md

 vertex of the model must have a texture coordinate associated with it, which is an X,Y coordinate of the 2D bitmap image that should be aligned with that vertex.
 Pixels across the surface of a polygon are interpolated from the texture coordinates specified for each vertex.
+To discriminate a texture's (X,Y) coordinate from a vertex's 3D (X, Y, Z) coordinate, texture (X,Y) is more often called the texture's (U,V) coordinate.

 Normal